 Read_excel()

 Moreover a useful information regarding these functions is that the data can be loaded either from a file on the local pc or from a file located on a web site.
 The great advantage of the ability of Python to read remotely located files, is that it makes easier the process of co-working and co-operation.

+The Python code used for the implementation of the data load is appended below:

+bigCts = pd.read_csv("https://raw.githubusercontent.com/surping/thesis/master/Big_Cities_Health_Data_Inventory.csv")

+bigCts = pd.DataFrame(bigCts,columns=['Indicator Category', 'Indicator', 'Year', 'Gender', 'Race/ Ethnicity', 'Place', 'Value', 'Source', 'Methods'])

 When data are loaded on a Pandas Dataframe the process will continue by applying the actions needed regarding cleaning on the dataframe.